apache/kibble/docs/architecture.rst

   Pulsar we fetch issues and comments data.
 * There's also a third data source using ``PonyDataSource`` configured for Apache Pulsar dev list.

-Thanks to this design users gain a big granularity on configuring the data they want to fetch.
-This also creates a big chance for configuring different authorization option for each data source in future.
+Thanks to this design users will gain more granularity to configure the data they want to fetch.
+This also creates a big opportunity for configuring different authorization options for each data source in future.